 Do you want to know the secret to what makes a great ad campaign?
 Here goes: there isn’t one secret.
 There are no hard rules to follow, but numerous best practices that you can use as guidance.

 You’ll often hear that ads need to be short.
-Though, brands like Fiat and Dove have delivered great results with much longer ads.
+Though brands like Fiat and Dove have delivered great results with much longer ads.

-Whether you’re trying to crack the code or will simply settle for feeling more inspired, here are 13 of the best creative ad campaigns brought to you by some of the leading creative agencies over the past three decades.
+Whether you’re trying to crack the code or will simply settle for feeling more inspired, here are the best creative ad campaigns brought to you by some of the leading creative agencies over the past three decades.

-Top 13 Creative Agency Ad Campaigns From 30 Years:
+Top 13 Creative Agency Ad Campaigns

 - 1. Apple: “1984”